We already know all we’ll ever need to know about 1/6

 What happened last January 6 is not exactly a whodunit.
 To put it in Clue terms: It was Donald Trump and his fan club, at the Capitol, using disinformation and brute force.

 Anyone who didn’t watch the day’s events unfold on live television—after months of buildup, also in public—can still watch the 40 minutes of on-the-ground footage that The New York Times edited together.
-Despite all the connections uncovered, documents obtained, and perpetrators arrested ever since, the Congressional committee tasked with getting to the bottom of what much of the entire country watched happen in real time is about to enter its second year.
-The longer it goes on, however, the further away this investigation gets from its point.
+And yet, despite all the connections uncovered, documents obtained, and perpetrators arrested ever since, the Congressional committee tasked with getting to the bottom of what much of the entire country watched happen in real time is about to enter its second year.
+The longer it goes on, the further away this investigation gets from its point.

 We already know all we’ll ever need to know about the who, what, when, where, and why of the Capitol riot.